 Basic and diluted earnings/(loss) per common share is calculated using the weighted-average number of common shares outstanding for the period presented.
-For the years ended December 31, 2017 and 2016, basic and diluted earnings/(loss) per share were the same because there were no potentially dilutive securities outstanding.
-There were no earnings for the period ended December 31, 2015.
+For the years ended December 31, 2018, 2017 and 2016, basic and diluted earnings/(loss) per share were the same because there were no potentially dilutive securities outstanding.
 Per share data is based on the weighted-average shares outstanding.